What is MIDI 2.0 And What Impact Will It Have?

 Is MIDI 2.0 compatible with Midi 1.0?

-According to the announcement, MIDI 2 is completely backwards compatible and will work perfectly well with MIDI 1.0.
+According to the announcement, MIDI 2 is completely backward compatible and will work perfectly well with MIDI 1.0.
 As mentioned earlier, all MIDI 2 devices auto-configure by relaying information and exchanging data on functionality.
 They have categorically stated that MIDI 2.0 is not designed to replace MIDI 1.0 but to expand the features that customers and followers have been demanding for the past decade.
 Additionally, they plan to continue the production of MIDI 1.0 devices and will do so unless some feature is released where they become obsolete.

 Thanks to the MIDI Capability Inquiry (MIDI-CI), devices use a bi-directional link to check if both devices support the new features.
 MIDI-CI checks for a) Profile Configuration, b) Property Exchange, and c) Protocol Negotiation to confirm the capabilities of connected devices.